Information for Parents

 Fraternities and sororities are self-governing student organizations; this is a key element in each member’s personal development and learning to function as part of a team.
-Students serve as officers of the organization, develop the standards under which they operate, and hold members accountable to reaching chapter goals and objectives.
-That being said, fraternities and sororities at Johns Hopkins are directly advised by the Office of Fraternity and Sorority Life.
+Students serve as officers of their organization, develop the standards under which they operate, and hold members accountable to reaching chapter goals and objectives.
+That being said, fraternities and sororities at Johns Hopkins are directly advised by professional staff within the LEED office.
 FSL staff, in coordination with local alumni advisors and international and national headquarters, support and advise activities and programs of recognized fraternities and sororities.
 Chapters are also accountable to state and local laws in addition to the policies of the university and those of their inter/national organization.

 My son or daughter will make friends in his/her residence hall and classes.
 What would be different about fraternity/sorority friends?